By Suzy Strutner, managing editor

-- The CDC Foundation is a nonprofit that directly supports the CDC’s work, notably during emergencies like the current coronavirus outbreak.
+- The CDC Foundation is a nonprofit that directly supports the CDC’s work, notably during emergencies like the current COVID-19 pandemic.

 - The Foundation’s very existence is the result of smart planning: Congress established it as a way to get funds to the CDC sans lengthy, complicated government processes.

 - By preparing during downtime and maintaining a Rolodex of folks willing to donate, the Foundation can raise millions of dollars when emergencies hit.